-(e) Process of risk information reporting provided to the board and senior management;
+(e) Process of risk information reporting provided to the board and senior management

 The Board is constantly informed and updated regarding the risk status of the bank through several reports.
-Following are the key reports which are considered comprehensive and hence provide Group wide risk assessment on periodic basis.
+Following are the key reports which are considered comprehensive and provide bank-wide risk assessment on periodic basis.

 Monthly Risk Report is submitted to the Risk Management Committee encompassing risks related to the Bank.
-The report provides a concise overview of all regulatory ratios and thresholds, capital adequacy, asset quality and provision coverage, risk adjusted return, liquidity position of the Bank, market risk due to the trading activities, interest are risk in the banking book, major operational risk incidents and mitigating actions, and information security update.
-Also review risk management matters, including reviewing risk appetite and emerging risk and risk policy.
+The report provides a concise overview of all regulatory ratios and thresholds, capital adequacy, asset quality and provision coverage, risk adjusted return, market risk due to the trading activities, interest rate risk in the banking book, major operational risk incidents and mitigating actions, and information security update.
+The report also includes a review of risk management matters, including reviewing risk appetite, emerging risks and risk policy.

 Quarterly Risk Report is submitted to the Board Risk Committee encompassing risks related to the Bank.
-The report provides a concise overview of key regulatory ratios and thresholds, capital adequacy, asset quality and provision coverage, risk adjusted return, liquidity position of the Bank, market risk due to the trading activities, interest are risk in the banking book, major operational risk incidents and mitigating actions, and information security update.
+The report provides a concise overview of key regulatory ratios and thresholds, capital adequacy, asset quality and provision coverage, risk adjusted return, liquidity position of the Bank, market risk due to the trading activities, interest rate risk in the banking book, major operational risk incidents and mitigating actions, and information security update.

-Risk appetite monitoring of the Bank is an integral part of the monthly reporting to the senior management, which it combines the Bank's business model, governance, and strategic decisions.
-It holistically integrates the risk limits and performance targets for the Bank and the business groups, and sets the overall risk tolerance boundaries.
-Additionally, it facilitates the management decisions with various risk targets in order to ensure compliance with regulatory constraints and changing economic conditions.
+Risk appetite monitoring of the Bank is an integral part of the monthly reporting to the senior management.
+The risk appetite informs strategy and financial planning and risk appetite statement monitoring therefore integrates risk limits and performance targets for the Bank and business groups, and sets overall risk tolerance boundaries.
+Additionally, it guides management decision making to ensure compliance with regulatory constraints and react to changing economic conditions.

-Stress testing is another key component of the quarterly risk reporting process to the Board and senior management that assesses the potential risk and the resulting impact due to stressed operating scenarios, both macroeconomic or/and idiosyncratic.
-Stress testing framework at SABB is comprehensive and is reasonably granular, which enables the management and the Board to assess the impact of different scenarios on specific portfolios and sub-portfolios in terms of credit quality, liquidity, and capital adequacy.
+Stress testing is another key component of the quarterly risk reporting process to the Board and senior management.
+In addition to full scope semi-annual stress testing and annual multi-year stress testing exercise, stressed sensitivity analyses that assesses the potential risk and the resulting impact due to stressed operating scenarios, both macroeconomic or/and idiosyncratic are produced quarterly.
+The Stress Testing Framework at SABB is comprehensive and enables management and the Board to assess the impact of different scenarios on the bank as a whole and specific portfolios and sub-portfolios in terms of credit quality, liquidity, and capital adequacy.

-Internal Capital Adequacy Assessment Process (ICAAP) and Internal Liquidity Adequacy Assessment Process (ILAAP) are considered as the most comprehensive exercise that conducts the risk assessment of the Bank on forward looking basis, given the business plan and growth aspirations.
-This provides a complete overview of existing capital adequacy and future capital requirements to the Board and the senior management, which aids the long term capital management process in the Bank.
+Internal Capital Adequacy Assessment Process (ICAAP) and Internal Liquidity Adequacy Assessment Process (ILAAP) are comprehensive exercises through which the Bank conducts a risk assessment on a forward looking basis based on business plans and growth aspirations and risks to achieving those target.
+The two processes are complementary and provides a complete overview of existing capital adequacy and future capital requirements and current and prospective liquidity requirements to the Board and senior management, which aids long term capital, balance sheet and liquidity management processes in the Bank.